-- 15.1 Please refer to the School's guidance on e-safety, the use of images and the consent forms therein.
-Adults should have regard to the ICO CCTV code of practice and the guidance 'Taking Photographs in Schools'. - 15.2 Many educational activities involve the taking or recording of images.
+- 16.1 Please refer to the School's guidance on e-safety, the use of images and the consent forms therein.
+Adults should have regard to the ICO CCTV code of practice and the guidance 'Taking Photographs in Schools'. - 16.2 Many educational activities involve the taking or recording of images.
 This may be undertaken as part of the curriculum, extra school activities, for displays, publicity, to celebrate achievement or, to provide evidence of the activity.
 The Data Protection Act 1998 affects the use of photography.
-An image of a child is personal data and it is, therefore, a requirement under the Act that consent is obtained from the parent/carer of a child before any images are made such as those used for school web sites, notice boards, productions or other purposes.
+An image of a child is personal data and it is, therefore, a requirement under Data Protection Legislation that explicit consent is obtained from the parent/carer of a child before any images are made such as those used for the school website, notice boards, productions or other purposes, unless an alternative legal justification for processing this data is applicable.
+C.f.
+Ely St